-Our consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States ("GAAP") and necessarily include certain estimates and judgments made by management.
+Our consolidated financial statements have been prepared in accordance with GAAP and necessarily include certain estimates and judgments made by management.
 On an on-going basis, management evaluates its estimates and judgments which are based on historical experience and on various other factors that are believed to be reasonable under the circumstances.
 The results of their evaluation form the basis for making judgments about the carrying values of assets and liabilities.
 However, even under optimal circumstances, estimates routinely require adjustments based on changing assumptions and circumstances, or new or better information becoming available.
 Accordingly, actual results may differ from these estimates under different assumptions and circumstances.